brightdigit/ContributeWordPress/Content/tutorials/integrating-c-plus-plus-swift.md

 or PDF files.
 As a result, **requiring these software packages made the user experience clumsy and difficult.** However, since they are complete applications including both of these packages would be cumbersome as well.
-That's why I looked into integrating C++ libraries - specifically two of them: [**Cairo**](https://cairographics.org) **and** [**libRSVG**](https://developer.gnome.org/rsvg/)**.**
+That’s why I looked into integrating C++ libraries - specifically two of them: [**Cairo**](https://cairographics.org) **and** [**libRSVG**](https://developer.gnome.org/rsvg/)**.**